VictorKabata/DarajaMultiplatform/README.md

 > Network logging is enabled by default when using Daraja Multiplatform. in sandbox/testing mode.
 The logs can be accessed from the logcat in Android Studio under the `Daraja Multiplatform` tag.

-> Network logs are strictly disabled in production mode.
+> Network logs are disabled in production mode.

 ### Request Access Token